Provost’s Review of the Social Sciences at Cornell

 What might happen to current undergraduate majors outside PAM that are not as policy-oriented?

 The committee recognizes the quality of the majors currently offered by the college and is committed to maintaining the educational plans of all current and admitted students.
 In the longer run, a change of this magnitude (in either the school or college option) could result in exciting new majors or updates to existing majors.
-Committee members are examining this carefully with CHE and university leadership and faculty.

 How might faculty and staff who work in the College of Human Ecology be affected?